Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 Now here comes the legal mumbo jumbo.
 These are self-supported runs to which you (and anyone who is interested whether in the race or not) are invited.
 While we will provide limited aid as outlined above, you must be self -sufficient on these runs and not count on anything we provide.
 We are only very lightly marking the course, and even then its just for confidence, so you should have the GPX, a copy of the map and turn by turn instructions to assist you.
 We will have a brief talk before everyone heads out about major turns to look out for, but you are on your own for navigation.
 If you are nervous about it, try to hook up with someone who has run the course before, or saddle yourself with one of the RD’s who should know how to get there.
 Theoretically.
 And please make sure you have arranged some kind of transportation from the finish to the start.
 We won’t leave anyone stranded, but we don’t have an official shuttle or anything either, so please reach out to your fellow runners and don’t be shy.

 Finally, on behalf of our awesome volunteers, we wish you the very best of training along with your other race preparations!
 We’ll look forward to seeing you at the race and shaking your hand when you cross the finish line.
-Talk to you again in March.
-We will be in touch again to check in soon.
+We will be in touch again to check in before too long.

 Happy Trails,